Stuttgart Giants: History

 The Stuttgart Giants formed in 2017 by the merger of two AFLG clubs from Baden-Württemberg, the Stuttgart Emus and Freiburg Taipans.
 The club began playing in the AFLG in 2018.
 From 2019 the club was a department of the SSV Zuffenhausen and in 2023 they switched to the Sportvereinigung Feuerbach 1883 e.V.

 Grounds

 The club's trainings grounds are located in Wilhelm-Braun-Sportpark in Stuttgart-Feuerbach.
 Home matches were previously played at the Eberhard-Bauer-Stadion in nearby Esslingen but are now exclusively held at the Wilhelm-Braun-Sportpark.

 National League

 The Stuttgart Giants actively compete in the German national league.
 From April to October each year, they play against the other teams across Germany in a series of home and away games.

-The Stuttgart Giants' women's team currently plays together with the Heidelberg Knights and Franfurt Redbacks women's teams as the 'Southern Giants'.
+The Stuttgart Giants' women's team currently plays together with the Heidelberg Knights and Frankfurt Redbacks women's teams as the 'Southern Giants'.